1. Swap unused and unwanted seeds

-Seeds are expensive and you always end up with too many – so why not swap the excess with other gardeners?
-You could end up with some great new plants for nothing but the price of postage.
+Seeds are expensive and you often end up with too many – so why not swap the excess with other gardeners?
+You could end up with some great new plants for nothing but the price of postage or a cup of coffee.

 Flowers look great, but growing veg is a great way to avoid industrially-produced foods and steer some cash away from supermarket giants.